arielstern09/FashionIcon-Assistant-/README.md

 inout their wieght-clicks to right size trained model to find your size

-think of this as a computerized outside the mall u can still do in person
+You can think of our AI assistant as a computerized outside the mall Shopping in person is u can still do in person

-the ultimate fashion assitant
-so many people need that
+How many people out there need the ultimate fashion assistant?
+We got it.

 Example: